Learn about the Neural Network algorithms for regression and classification data mining techniques.

 21.2 Data Preparation for Neural Network

-Learn about preparing data for Neural Network.
+Learn about preparing data for the Neural Network algorithm.

 21.3 Neural Network Algorithm Configuration

-Learn about configuring Neural Network algorithm.
+Configure the Neural Network algorithm.

 Specify Nodes Per Layer